Icinga/icingaweb2-module-x509/doc/10-Monitoring.md

 ```
 $ icingacli x509 check host --host example.org --warning 1y
-WARNING - *.example.org expires in 349 days|'*.example.org'=333;317;615;0;683
+WARNING - *.example.org expires in 219 days|'*.example.org'=18985010s;25574400;10281600;0;102470399
 ```

 ### Performance Data

 The command outputs a performance data value for each certificate that is served by the host.
-The value measured is the amount of days passed since the certificate's first day of validity.
+The value measured is the amount of seconds remaining until the certificate expires.

 ![check host perf data](res/check-host-perf-data.png)

-The value of `max` is the total amount of days the certificate is valid.
+The value of `max` is the total amount of seconds the certificate is valid.
-`warning` and `critical` are the days after which the respective state is reported.
+`warning` and `critical` are the seconds remaining after which the respective state is reported.

 ## Icinga 2 Integration